uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 We are using [markdownlint-cli2](https://github.com/DavidAnson/markdownlint-cli2) for markdown linting.

 To run this command in isolation, without `pre-commit`, takes additional setup.
 The command-line interface and engine are not available through Conda.
 Instead you will need the Node Package Manager on your system.
 See the repo referenced above for installation instructions.
+We have a `package.json` in this repo with the version.

 Run `markdownlint-cli2 "**/*.md" "#node_modules" 2> markdownlint-cli2-out.log` and review the output.